owlbarn/tutorial/book/zoo/README.md

 URI is a URL link to the JavaScript file itself.
 The service discovery mechanism is implemented using off-the-shelf database.

-## Use Case
+### Use Case

-To illustrate the workflow above, let's consider a synthetic scenario.
+To illustrate the workflow above, let's consider another synthetic scenario.
 Alice is a French data analyst.
 She knows how to use ML and DL models in existing platforms, but is not an expert.
 Her recent work is about testing the performance of different image classification neural